Homework – Week of October 25, 2021

 Dear Students and Families,

 I am Miss Montgomery and I am thrilled to be your partner this year as we guide your child through the many new and exciting experiences ahead.
 Second grade is a busy year, bringing with it many new milestones.
 Together, we will work hard, try our best, grow in our Catholic faith, build new friendships, and learn a lot!
 My hope is that our classroom will be a safe, happy place where we can create many magical memories together!

 Stationery Fee for Supplies from School

-5 copybooks @ $1.85 each $9.25
+4 copybooks @ $1.85 each $7.40

 1 assignment book @ $3.50 each $3.50